 - Mala Ocean Tavern – Enjoy craft cocktails on their oceanfront patio.
 Hearing the waves crashing against the shore is super relaxing.

 - Mama’s Fish House – They bring drinks to your table in a shaker.
 Great photo opportunity!

 - Maui Brewing – Try local craft beers.
 They make all types of styles and have rotating guest beers too.

 - Monkeypod by Merriman’s – Come for happy hour and enjoy $10 drinks and pizzas!
-All apps are half off too.
+All appetizers are half off too.

 Best Acai Bowls in Maui

 I am an Acai bowl snob.
-Here are places you can get a pretty decent Acai bowl.
+Here are places you can get a pretty decent Acai bowl in Maui.

 - Island Vintage Coffee – Get the Cacao Moana bowl if you love chocolate and peanut butter.
 It’s so ono (and my favorite)!